deanna-stover/deanna-stover/_posts/2021-01-21-about-me-years-ago.md

 Volunteering is also really important to me, and I've spent over 1000 hours working as a Peer Leader at ORHO: Workshops for Youth and Families (now [Youth Rising](https://youthrisingaz.org/)).
 In this role, I mentor children and young adults who are struggling with personal issues and need a safe space.
 It's been an enlightening experience, and I've learned a lot about how to better communicate and deal with conflict.

 I have a senior dog named Pearl and I love to read in my spare time--I especially enjoy Victorian Literature.
-I've travelled to over twenty countries and find joy in getting to experience other cultures . . . although there was that one time I was accidentally tear gassed in Equador when I was twelve.
+I've travelled to over twenty countries and find joy in getting to experience other cultures . . . although there was that one time I was accidentally tear gassed in Ecuador when I was twelve.
 But that's a story for another time.